prof-rossetti/nyu-info-2335-201905/projects/freestyle/proposal.md

 Please use your university-issued email address to submit this [Freestyle Project Proposal Form](https://forms.gle/bhEN7PY5ZBeg5jjn9) before the designated due date.
 If submitting on behalf of other group members, only one member needs to submit the form.

+The questions are detailed below, for your reference.

 ### Group Selection

 You may work by yourself, or in a group with up to three members total.
-If working by yourself, write "N/A" below.
+If working by yourself, write "N/A".
 Otherwise if working in a group, write the email address(es) of all other group members, separated by commas (e.g. "partner1@stern.nyu.edu" for a two-person group or "partner1@stern.nyu.edu, partner2@stern.nyu.edu" for a three-person group).

 ### Demo Day Preferences